How To Redomicile A Foreign Company To Singapore?

 • From each of the proposed directors individually:

-• A declaration that they are neither disqualified or debarred from acting as a director in Singapore.
-(This primarily relates to having been found to have failed in their duties as director of another Singapore company previously)
+• It is a declaration that they are neither disqualified nor debarred from acting as a director in Singapore.
+(This primarily relates to their previous failure to fulfil duties as a director of another Singapore company.)

 • A written declaration from each of the proposed secretaries stating: